sdgroeve/explainable_boosting_machine_FSS/README.md

 # EBM Runner

-A comprehensive framework for training, tuning, evaluating, and interpreting **Explainable Boosting Machine (EBM)** models with automated HTML report generation.
+A comprehensive framework for training, tuning, evaluating, and interpreting **Explainable Boosting Machine (EBM)** models with automated HTML report generation, backward feature elimination, and feature-redundancy proxy testing.

+> For a detailed scientific description of all algorithms, see [`algorithms.md`](algorithms.md).

 ## Features